 Prerequisites

 Read the course descriptions.
-Do you have the required prerequisite as a test score or as an equated transfer credit course?
+Do you have the required prerequisite as a test score or as an equated transfer credit course on your Kenyon record?
 If not, you will need to obtain an online override from the instructor before your registration time.
-Transfer credit must be equated to a Kenyon course on your transcript to be used as a prerequisite.

 When you receive an override from the instructor, this does not register you for the course, you MUST add the course to your plans.